- Corporate Responsibility

 Natural gas fares better…most energy transition outlooks, including the SDS.
 The profitability of gas supply is often more challenging than oil, but in recent years many companies have sought to increase the level of natural gas in their project portfolio.
 This is partly because of the greater number of development opportunities for natural gas, but is also a response to the better prospects for gas demand.9

 The IEA goes on to say “oil and natural gas with lower emissions intensities will be better positioned than higher-emitting sources, and would likely be increasingly preferred for development.
-Actions to reduce emissions from oil and gas operations include…tackling methane emissions.”10 SWN is a recognized leader in emissions performance, with a methane intensity of 0.055% in 2019.
+Actions to reduce emissions from oil and gas operations include…tackling methane emissions.”10 SWN is a recognized leader in emissions performance, with a methane intensity in 2019 of 0.055%.

 - Previously known as the “New Policies Scenario.”